 2016 engagements included a return to the Omaha Symphony for the chamber work American Muse, a workshop of Jorge Sosa's La Reina as part of Prototype Festival and a Valentine's Recital with wife, Avery Boettcher in Pikeville, Kentucky.
 In the spring he performed the roles of Victor in Buried Alive and Producer in Embedded with Fort Worth Opera as well as Mozart's C Minor Mass with Orchestra Now at Carnegie Hall.
 In the fall, Christopher sang the title role in the opera Gilgamesh by Paola Prestini's as part of the Ouroboros Trilogy produced by Beth Morrison Projects and Friends of Madame White Snake in Boston and then returned to Boston to perform the roles of Dad, Café Manager, and Police Chief in Boston Lyric Opera's production of Greek.

 This season Christopher performs the Governor/Innkeeper in Man of La Mancha with Indianapolis Opera, Priest and Angel of the Agony in Elgar’s The Dream of Gerontius with The Orchestra Now, Raphael in Haydn’s The Creation with the Bloomington Chamber Singers and both Carmina Burana and Creon in Stravinsky’s Oedipus Rex with the Washington Chorus at The Kennedy Center for the Arts.
 This summer he returns to Opera Saratoga to sing Larry Foreman in The Cradle Will Rock and Sander in Zemire et Azor.
-In the fall he travels to London to record Arnold Rosner’s The Parable of the Law with the London Philharmonic for Toccata Classics and sings Eisenstein in Die Fledermaus with Fargo-Moorhead Opera and Germont in La Traviata with Indianapolis Opera.
+In the fall he travels to London to record Arnold Rosner’s The Parable of the Law with the London Philharmonic for Toccata Classics, sings Eisenstein in Die Fledermaus with Fargo-Moorhead Opera and Germont in La Traviata with Indianapolis Opera.